Glenn Close has a new album and a newfound appreciation for go-go music - KTVZ

 Interesting, given that she has a new album coming out and a viral music moment from the recent Academy Awards ceremony that people are still talking about.

-Close curated “Transformation: Personal Stories of Change, Acceptance, and Evolution” with her dear friend and Grammy-winning of reedist Ted Nash.
+Close curated “Transformation: Personal Stories of Change, Acceptance, and Evolution” with her dear friend and Grammy-winning musician Ted Nash.

 It features powerful spoken word performances by some notable names, including Wayne Brady, Amy Irving, Matthew Stevenson, Nash’s son, Eli, and the Jazz at Lincoln Center Orchestra (JLCO) with Wynton Marsalis.